 Why Study Music?

 Music is part of our everyday lives.
-With a degree in music, you can apply your interests and expertise to a vast spectrum of career paths, ranging from music performance to education, therapy, research and more.
+With a degree in music, you can apply your interests and expertise to a vast spectrum of career paths, ranging from music performance and education, to research, and more.
 At UW-River Falls, our vibrant and robust music program provides foundational skills via significant performance opportunities, expert faculty, outstanding facilities and personalized instruction.

 Skills and Learning Outcomes

 - Demonstrate a comprehensive understanding of the styles and structures of music.